CrazyVoidProgrammer/orbisLibGen/README.md

 ##### 3 Run **python genlib.py path/to/sprx/folder **

-Once you run the script it will generate a folder full of .S and a makefile.
+Once you run the script it will generate a folder full of .S You'll need to manually compile these using gcc at the moment until the makefile is fixed!
-CD into this folder and run MAKE and you will have generated a full set of .a stubs